marianrr/aa/practice-for-week-04-rock-paper-scissors-long-practice/README.md

-# Long Practice: Rock, Paper, Scissors Refactor
+q# Long Practice: Rock, Paper, Scissors Refactor

 In this practice, you will be refactoring code to follow the Single Responsibility Principle and the DRY Principle.
 You will also practice reading